Aethernyx/Four-Tet-Spotify-Analysis/README.md

+# Four Tet Spotify Analysis

+This repository contains the analysis of Four Tet's album discography using the Spotify API and Spotipy library.
+Using tensorflow I developed a model that attempts to predict a song's popularity on Spotify using a songs audio features.

-# Four-Tet-Spotify-Analysis
+# Requirements

-In this project I pull the audio features data from the Spotify API using Spotipy to analyze the artist Four Tet's music over each of his released albums.

-I then build a Multi-layer Perceptron Neural Net to predict song popularity based off of the audio features.
+Python 3.6
+Spotipy
+time
+json
+requests
+numpy
+pandas
+matplotlib
+seaborn
+plotly
+cufflinks
+sklearn
+tensorflow